audioxide/data/data/posts/20160120-reviews-weezer-the-blue-album.md

 author: frederick-obrien

 review: >-
   Feeding off a host of tangled, damaged, and gritty rock influences from the late ’80s and early ’90s, Weezer’s debut album is a really lovely reminder that rock bands don’t need to be tangled, damaged, and gritty to sound great.
-Clean-cut and pleasantly neurotic, *The Blue Album* shuffles in and winds up rocking out pretty flawlessly.
+Clean-cut and pleasantly neurotic, the *Blue Album* shuffles in and winds up rocking out pretty flawlessly.

-  Power chords, stonking solos, and bashful lyrics about girls and losing your friends and Dungeons & Dragons and going surfing combine into something immensely likeable. *The Blue Album* is unpretentious to a T, and I love that.
+  Power chords, stonking solos, and bashful lyrics about girls and losing your friends and Dungeons & Dragons and going surfing combine into something immensely likeable. the *Blue Album* is unpretentious to a T, and I love that.
 There’s some stellar song-writing, too.
 Rivers Cuomo knows his hooks, and his songs don’t lack variety here.
 There’s not enough room to swing a cat without (you or it) being snagged by something in the bands repertoire.
 That tracks as disparate as “Buddy Holly” and “Say It Ain’t So” can fall into place and make the album feel as complete as it does is a testament to the care with which it was put together.

-  *The Blue Album* isn’t profound in the way the word typically suggests, but there is a purity in simplicity that misery and mess can’t touch.
+  the *Blue Album* isn’t profound in the way the word typically suggests, but there is a purity in simplicity that misery and mess can’t touch.
 ‘I write my stupid songs,’ sings Cuomo, and it’s easy to see why listeners often wind up loving every one.

 tracks:
   - Say It Ain’t So